MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 In the target environment before the import operation is set, create the missing connections that are required by the app or flow.
 For more information about how to create connections, see [Manage connections in Power Automate](/power-automate/add-manage-connections).

-### Data Migration
+### Data migration

 There are multiple options available for data migration, ranging from manual to full automation.

-1. Manually export and import the data using Excel workbooks.
+- Manually export and import the data using Excel workbooks.
-1. A Power Automate cloud flow can be developed to extract data from source tables and write directly to the destination.
+- A Power Automate cloud flow can be developed to extract data from source tables and write directly to the destination.
 However, this requires the maker to use the Dynamics 365 Connector or the Dataverse (legacy) connector.
 Currently, the Dataverse connector doesn’t support connecting across environments.
 This feature is planned for the future, and once released it may be used to move data from one to the other.
-1. [Configuration Migration tool (CMT)](/power-platform/admin/manage-configuration-data) is a tool that is used for portal migration, but can also be used for regular data migration.
+- [Configuration Migration tool (CMT)](/power-platform/admin/manage-configuration-data) is a tool that is used for portal migration, but can also be used for regular data migration.
 CMT can also be used with PowerShell.
 The [PAC CLI tool](/power-platform/developer/cli/reference/tool) gives the ability to call CMT.
-1. Dataflows can be used to create mappings between the environments and used to move data.
+- Dataflows can be used to create mappings between the environments and used to move data.
 HTTP Web connector may be used as an alternative to Dataverse.
-1. Azure Data Factory can be used with the Dataverse connector to pull data from the source and insert it into the destination.
+- Azure Data Factory can be used with the Dataverse connector to pull data from the source and insert it into the destination.

 Given that the default environment is limited in size, one of the above options should suffice to move data out of the default environment.